connervieira/connervieira/README.md

 ### What is V0LT

-V0LT is the online platform that I run for creating, distributing, and promoting freedom respecting, open source, ethical digital content.
+V0LT is the platform that I run for creating, distributing, and promoting freedom respecting, open source, ethical digital content.
 I personally create DRM free and freely licensed software, pictures, audio, 3D models, tutorials, and more.
 If you'd like to check out more of what V0LT has to offer, check it out at <https://v0lttech.com>

 ### Where can I contact you?